 As a first-year student, you will also take part in a special program intended to help make sure that your time here gets off to a great start.
 Called the First-Year Seminar, it’s a small class focusing on an interesting theme—a class that you will take with other students on your floor or in your building.
 Right from the start, you will have a built-in sense of connection with a group of fellow first-year Drake students that you’ll see every day.

 After the first year, you’ll encounter new choices in housing.
 You can live in a single, double, or triple room or a four-person suite in one of several upper-class residence halls.
 And, after your first two years on campus, you can request to live on-campus or live in various off-campus housing options including: Greek or theme houses; an apartment in Drake West Village, a fully furnished, student-only complex just off campus; or in other apartments/houses in the surrounding neighborhood.

-The option of living off campus is open to students who are approved by the Office of Residence Life to live with their parents or legal guardian within a 45-mile radius of Drake University, to married students, or to those who have been out of high school for two years or more.
-Drake Real Estate can assist you in finding Drake-owned apartments, and the Student Life Center can provide a list of other local rentals.
+The option of living off campus is open to students who are approved by the Office of Residence Life to live with their parent(s) or legal guardian within a 45-mile radius of Drake University, to married students, or to those who have been out of high school for two years or more.
+Real Estate can assist you in finding Drake-owned apartments, and the Student Life Center can provide a list of other local rentals.